CTAN Comprehensive TeX Archive Network

 $TEXMFHOME/tex/latex/nameauth nameauth.sty

-Create the directories in the left-hand column, or whatever one needs to do in one's own case.
-Move or copy the files in the right-hand column to their respective directories in the left-hand column.
+Create the directories in the left-hand column, or the equivalent.
+For manual installation, move or copy the files in the right-hand column to their respective directories in the left-hand column.
 On older distributions, run mktexlsr on $TEXMFHOME to complete the install process (current distributions may not need this).

 See the FAQ.
 We can understand the following paths to be under this local site, system-wide directory: